danielendeg/nugetpackageupdate/specs/Platforms/Workspace-Platform/fhir_server_storage_on_aks.md

 - User Managed Identity for the Fhir Service.
 - AKS managed identity - should have `Managed Identity Operator` and `Virtual Machine Contributor` roles on the resource group where the Fhir Service managed identity is created.
 - SQL - for the prototype, we used one of the dev SQL elastic pools.
 Other options are standalone Azure SQL Server, standalone Azure SQL Database, Elastic Pool, Hyperscale, SQL Server as a Kubernetes resource.
-- Azure AD user account - it will be set as an administrator of the SQL server.
+- Azure AD user account - to manage database access (such as grant managed identity access) from a service principal, we will need to set the AAD administrator account.
+We can only have one AAD administrator account per SQL server, we could create an AAD group and assign that group as the administrator.
 #### Azure SQL Database configuration
 - Enable Azure AD authentication for Azure SQL Server
-- Set Azure AD user as SQL Server Active Directory admin
+- Set Azure AD user/group as SQL Server Active Directory admin
 - Create contained database user to represent the Fhir Service managed identity.
 ```sql
 CREATE USER [fhir-service-identity] FROM EXTERNAL PROVIDER;